 Credit: Trish Matheny

 Boots that received the highest scores in traction were able to stick to rocks and talus, handle themselves in wet and muddy conditions, and protect the foot from debris.
-The Hoka Kaha 3 and the Hoka Anacapa 2, for example, performed well in this metric due to their Vibram Megagrip rubber soles.
-The Salewa Alpenrose 2 Mid has an intricate and aggressive tread pattern that provides traction in wet, muddy conditions as well as rock slabs.
-Salewa uses a Pomoca rubber compound for its outsole, and they work very well.
-Speaking of wet and muddy conditions, we found the MaxTrac rubber (and water-resistant bootie) of the Altra Lone Peak Mid 2 to aid in forward progress at the change of season when the snow melts and the mud gets thick.
+The Hoka Kaha 3, the Hoka Anacapa 2, and the Topo Athletic Trailventure 2 WP for example, performed well in this metric due to their Vibram Megagrip rubber soles.
+Considering wet and muddy conditions, we found the MaxTrac rubber (and water-resistant bootie) of the Altra Lone Peak 9 Mid Waterproof to aid in forward progress at the change of season when the snow melts and the mud gets thick.

 Credit: Trish Matheny